theDn2000/AutopilotServiceDEE_DCM/README.md

 ![image](https://github.com/theDn2000/AutopilotServiceDEE_DCM/assets/109517814/7123fb35-b93d-4157-9283-8abef393a649)

 >[!NOTE]
->For more information about the service, it is recommended to check the AutopilotService.py file.
+>For more information about this service, it is recommended to check the AutopilotService.py file.

 - **Sending messages to CameraService**: